Mythic+ Tank Rankings: A Tier List for Shadowlands (Patch 9.1 / Season 2)

 Vengeance Demon Hunter

-Currently the kings of Mythic+, Vengeance Demon Hunters are the best tank overall in the current state of Shadowlands.
-They have some of the highest self-sustain and the highest damage output among tanks.
+Vengeance Demon Hunters will remain one of the best tank choices going forward to the second Season of Shadowlands.
+They have some of the highest self-sustain and damage output among tanks.
 Their passive mitigation from Demonic Wards and high mobility as a tank make it easy to navigate while staying in a healthy state.
 Moreover, they are currently one of only two tanks with a cheat death passive from the Last Resort talent, helping them survive otherwise-fatal damage.
 Furthermore, Vengeance Demon Hunters have one of the best toolkits as a tank with spells such as Sigil of Silence, Sigil of Misery, and Sigil of Chains, if talented.
-It is also important to note that the spec provides Chaos Brand, which synergizes well with the spellcasters in the party.
+It is also important to note that the spec provides Chaos Brand, which synergizes well with the spellcasters in the party by increasing all magical damage done by 5%.

 Protection Warriors have a very strong Physical damage mitigation toolkit but are rather weak to Magical damage outside of their Spell Reflection.
 Furthermore, the specialization's self-sustain is mediocre.
 To compensate, they are quite mobile with Heroic Leap and Intervene which allows them to escape dangerous situations.
+The spec also has a great defensive external in the form of Rallying Cry which be useful in many cases.
 In addition, Warriors are the only class that provides Battle Shout, meaning they can be very useful in groups that are heavily Physical-damage-oriented.
-Unfortunately this is quite unlikely to be considered "meta".

 With all that said, we believe that Protection Warriors will continue to climb ranks and will get better with higher item level gear, due to how well they scale up with additional secondary stats.